War in Somalia (2006–2009): 2006

-December 19–23
+19–23 December

 The first battle of the full-scale invasion began soon after the withdrawal ultimatum expired on 19 December 2006.
-Fighting broke out that evening when two reconnaissance teams clashed at around the settlement of Idaale, 60 kilometres south of Baidoa.
-Both sides blamed each other for initiating the fighting.
+Fighting broke out that evening when two reconnaissance teams clashed around the settlement of Idaale, 60 kilometres south of Baidoa.
+Both sides accused each other of initiating the fighting.
 ICU fighters, many of whom were university students, attacked Ethiopian positions in Daynunay, 20 kilometres east of Baidoa as heavy fighting and artillery shelling broke out on several different front lines.
 Some of the most intense fighting of the war took place between the ICU and ENDF/TFG around the towns of Daynuunay and Idaale.
-Heavy weaponry was utilized in a large scale face-to-face confrontation primarily between the Islamic Courts and Ethiopian forces.
+Heavy weaponry was used in a large scale face-to-face confrontation primarily between the Islamic Courts and Ethiopian forces.
 Though BBC journalists in the country at the time reported huge ENDF armor columns around Baidoa, the Ethiopian government denied its troops were in Somalia.
 Accounts from opposing camps noted heavy casualties from the fighting, with many bodies littering the battlefields, along with a massive influx of reinforcements.

-From the start of the operation, American special forces were covertly present.
+From the start of the operation, American special forces were covertly present and the US Navy began to amass on the Somali coast.
 Between 19 and 21 December, the ICU and Ethiopian troops had faced off in open battle in three encounters.
 Despite the material and numerical odds against the Islamic Courts, they had prevailed in the three battles.
 These early victories led western intelligence officials and analysts to fear that the ICU would overrun Baidoa.
-US intelligence sources reported that in the initial days of the conflict, the ICU effectively utilized tactics against ENDF tanks that mirrored those employed by Hezbollah against the IDF months prior during the Lebanon War.
+US intelligence sources reported that in the initial days of the conflict, the ICU effectively used tactics against ENDF tanks that mirrored those employed by Hezbollah against the IDF months prior during the Lebanon War.
 ICU forces managed to advance only eight kilometres away from Baidoa, but lacking effective counters to Ethiopian artillery and armor superiority, the lightly armed fighters who charged the Ethiopian front line suffered high casualty rates.
 50,000 Ethiopian troops took part in the invasion.